jjokella/TSMP/doc/content/setup_tsmp/input_obs.md

 should contain the following variables which all should have the dimension `dim_obs` (except variable `dr` in CLM observations files):

-#### dampfac ####
+#### dampfac_state ####

-`dampfac`: (real) Input of a time dependent state damping factor.
+`dampfac_state`: (real) Input of a time dependent state damping factor.
 The state vector for an update is given in the corresponding observation file.
 This damping factor applies only to state updates and, when existing, replaces the general input from [PF:dampingfactor_state](./input_enkfpf.md#pfdampingfactor_state).

 For parameter update damping, see